mehulagg/gitlab/doc/user/project/integrations/webhooks.md

 GitLab webhooks, keep in mind the following:

 - Your endpoint should send its HTTP response as fast as possible.
-If the response takes longer than a configured time out, GitLab decides the hook failed and retries it.
+If the response takes longer than the configured timeout, GitLab decides the hook failed and retries it.
 For information on customizing this timeout, see
   [Webhook fails or multiple webhook requests are triggered](#webhook-fails-or-multiple-webhook-requests-are-triggered).
 - Your endpoint should ALWAYS return a valid HTTP response.
 If you do